Ken Morrison/REMAX Excellence Spray Park

 - The City reserves the right to close the spray park and immediate areas due to weather, mechanical issues or other circumstances as deemed by spray park staff.

 - Failure to comply with these any of these rules may result in being asked to leave the spray park.

 The spray park has City staff on site during regular operating hours.
 These staff are responsible for monitoring the park’s water quality, keeping the space safe and clean, and overall supervision of the site.
 If you need assistance while at the park, you can easily identify the staff on site by their green shirts.

-In addition to the spray park, the City also has two, unstaffed splash pads that operate during the summer months:
+In addition to the spray park, the City also has two, unstaffed splash pads:

-- Central Park splash pad, located near the Lions Log Cabin in Central Park
+- The Central Park splash pad is located near the Lions Log Cabin in Central Park.

-- Penn-West Energy splash pad, located at the front entrance of Fuhr Sports Park.
+- Fuhr Sports Park splash pad is located at the front entrance of Fuhr Sports Park.
 This splash pad is currently closed.